OpusVL/asterisk-docker/README.md

 ## Supervisor

 Supervisor is used to start the two programs (festival and asterisk) within the container.
 The supervisor configuration is included as [`asterisk.conf`](./asterisk.conf)

+Minor change to the asterisk startup to put it into non-colour console.